Free Albania National Committee: Creation

 Preparations for the Committee started in Rome in 1948, at the initiative of Legaliteti.
 After the rejection of Balli Kombëtar (due to political antagonism against them in place since World War II), Balli's leader Mithat Frashëri took the initiative.
-However, strong confrontations took place between Balli members and "Blloku Indipendent" members who decided to stay out of the committee.
+However, strong confrontations took place between Balli members and "Blloku Independent" members who decided to stay out of the committee.
 The US State Department did not want any of the Blloku members involved in the committee due to their pro Italian/German stance during the war, but there was support for guerillas like Ismail Vërlaci of Gjon Markagjoni to join as unaffiliated individuals.